cronkitedata/dj/docs/_pages/syllabus.md

 ### Extra Credit

 Simple.
 There is none.
 Why?
 This course is made up of a lot of little pieces.
 They can't be replaced by attending a lecture.

-### Need more challenge?

-Occasionally, you will already have mastered the material covered in this class.
-Instead of sitting through something boring, I expect you to find a way to make the time productive.
-You can help other students, take on a more difficult assignment, or extend beyond the assignment in some other way.

 <p  style="page-break-after: always;"></p>